 Administration of DRA awards are subject to the same regulations, restrictions, and requirements as other federal awards.
-These include, but are not limited to, administrative requirements and cost principles, Freedom of Information Act (FOIA), past performance and non-compliance, environmental and historic preservation, and the Americans with Disabilities ACT (ADA) requirements.
+These include, but are not limited to, administrative requirements and cost principles, Freedom of Information Act (FOIA), past performance and non-compliance, environmental and historic preservation, and the Americans with

+Disabilities ACT (ADA) requirements.

-H. DRA CONTACT INFORMATION
+DRA CONTACT INFORMATION

-DRA strongly encourages interested applicants to contact DRA program staff and their respective LDDs with any questions they have about SEDAP in general, as well as with any specific questions they have about the use of agency funds to support projects in Delta communities and regions.
-Applicants with additional questions are encouraged to submit these to sedap.cif@dra.gov.
+DRA collaborates with the region's LDDs to offer interested applicants and awardees technical assistance, application support and review and post-award assistance.
+Applicants may choose to work the LDD within their district.
+DRA strongly encourages interested applicants to contact DRA programs staff and/or their respective LDDs with any questions they have about SEDAP in general, as well as with any specific questions they have about the use of agency funds to support projects in Delta communities and regions.
+Applicants with additional questions are encouraged to submit these to seedap.cif@dra.gov.

-I. GENERAL DISCLOSURES
+GENERAL DISCLOSURES

-The 2023 SEDAP program awards will be made only to the extent that funds are available.
+The 2025 SEDAP program awards will be made only to the extent that funds are available.
 Publication of this NOFA does not obligate DRA to award any specific grant or cooperative agreement or to obligate all or any part of available funds.
 Applicants intending to contract with a specific individual, consulting group, or organization with DRA funding must have a competitive procurement policy in place.

-This NOFA does not commit DRA to award a contract, or to procure, or to contract for services or supplies.
-Notwithstanding any other provisions of the NOFA, DRA reserves the right to award grants, cooperative agreements or contracts to communities or regions that best meet the requirements of the NOFA, and not necessarily to the lowest cost proposers.
-DRA solely reserves the right to accept or reject any or all responses received as a result of this NOFA; to negotiate with all qualified sources; or to cancel in part or in its entirety this NOFA if it is in the interests of DRA to do so.
+This NOFA does not commit DRA to award a contract, procure or contract for services or supplies.
+Notwithstanding any other provisions of the NOFA, DRA reserves the right to award grants, cooperative agreements, or contracts to communities or regions that best meet the requirements of the NOFA and not necessarily to the lowest-cost proposers.
+DRA solely reserves the right to accept or reject any or all responses received because of this NOFA, to negotiate with all qualified sources, or to cancel in part or in its entirety this NOFA if it is in the interests of DRA to do so.